poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2024-03-30-Challenges-I-Wrote-For-WXM-CTF-2024.markdown

 And the title is not a drill!
 We can actually see the main protagonist Lain learning the C programming language at school while [using Common Lisp at home](https://www.reddit.com/r/Lain/comments/wb410b/is_this_real_code_and_if_yes_in_which_language/).
 ![Image](https://preview.redd.it/is-this-real-code-and-if-yes-in-which-language-found-it-in-v0-8aved1q18ie91.jpg?width=1080&crop=smart&auto=webp&s=68127b0a2779378c5c33a1ba9184b95107d05d26)

-Overall the challenge got solved 2 times so I'm happy about that.
+Overall this challenge got solved 2 times so I'm happy about that.
+Going by solves it turned out to be the hardest challenge in the competition.

 ## The Idea
 So the challenge is a [lisp-like](https://en.wikipedia.org/wiki/Lisp_(programming_language)) expression evaluator.
 This is how we interact with the program: